Consistent Distributed Ranking of Generative Models via Kernel Distances: Evaluation of Generative Models in Distributed Contexts

 \section{Evaluation of Generative Models in Distributed Contexts}

 In this section, we discuss two extensions of distance-based evaluation scores from a centralized case to heterogeneous distributed learning settings.
 In our analysis, we use $\mathcal{D}(P_X,P_{G})$ to denote a general distance between data distribution $P_X$ and the generative model $P_G$.
-Considering the standard distance-based metrics, $\mathcal{D}$ can be chosen to be the FID or KID score, which we will analyze in this section.
+Considering the standard distance-based metrics, $\mathcal{D}$ can be chosen to be the FD or KD score, which we will analyze in this section.

 In a standard centralized setting, we have only a single distribution $P_X$ for real data.
 However, the main characteristic of a heterogeneous distributed learning problem is the multiplicity of the involved clients' distribution.
 Here, we suppose a distributed setting with $k$ clients and use $P_{X_1},\ldots, P_{X_k}$ to denote their underlying distributions, i.e. $P_{X_i}$ stands for the data distribution at client $i$.
 In addition, we assume that every client $i$ has a fraction $0\le \lambda_i \le 1$ of the data in the network, i.e, $\lambda_i = \frac{n_i}{n}$ where $n=\sum_{j=1}^k n_j$ is the total number of samples in the network and $n_i$ is the number of samples at client $i$.